 - Start the vehicle and listen for any engine noises that sound out of place – this is also a good time if the vehicle is equipped with air suspension to listen for leaks at the back of the vehicle.

 Lighting inspections are best completed with a partner, when that isn’t feasible reverse lights and brake lights will be difficult to check unless backed up against a wall or mirrors have been provided.
 Never exit a vehicle in gear to check lighting.

-I prefer to check lights in the following order
+I prefer to check the vehicle lights in the following order:

 - Turn on headlights – check

 - Check all parking and clearance lights as you make your way around the vehicle